You can make an appointment using our online service or by calling our office directly.

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment.

-A doctor who sees you for signs and symptoms of endocrine or metabolic disorder is likely to ask you a number of questions.
+A doctor who sees you for signs and symptoms of an endocrine or metabolic disorder is likely to ask you a number of questions.
 The doctor may ask:

 Note: If you have diabetes, your doctor also may ask a number of detailed questions about your diabetes management.
 If will help to come to your appointment with a recent log of blood sugar test results, medication names and schedules and any changes you've noticed in the frequency or severity of diabetes-related symptoms.